Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 1. Follow the tutorial steps above and get this working.
 2. Customize the drawing code from the last step.
  - change the color.
  - change the color of each line.
 To do this you'll need to:
  - set the `ctx.strokeStyle` inside the loop and call `ctx.stroke()` inside the loop.
  - Change the lines drawn.
 Currently they are mapped around the circle.
-Change the x1, y1, and x2, y2 vaslues to something else.
+Change the x1, y1, and x2, y2 values to something else.
+ - Draw rectangles or circles.
+Draw one circle for each frequency.
+You could set the width, height, or radius based on the frequency value.

 <!-- .slide: data-background="#087CB8" -->